 Scheduled practical lectures have priority over private use of the project rooms by students.
-The rooms are open to students from Monday through Friday from 08.00 until 18.00.
+The rooms are open to students from Monday through Friday from 08.00 until 18.00 outside of project teaching hours.
 Wireless internet is available throughout the whole building.
+On this webpage you can find out how to log in.